-Cloaking affiliate links in my opinion is necessary for a number of reasons.
-The first is:
+Cloaking affiliate links in my opinion is often necessary for a number of reasons:

 Having this one piece of recording info has changed and improved my marketing strategies substantially and I’ve been able to make more sales as a result of having this info.